beckoningstranger/pp2-mines/README.md

   * As this was my first Javascript project, there were many first times here, where I searched the web for solutions to my problems.
 Here is where I actually took code and used it for this project:

-    * When I was looking for a way to disable the event triggers for the playing field to stop players from playing on after losing, I finally settled on using an abort signal.
+    * When I was looking for a way to disable the event triggers for the playing field to stop players from playing on after losing, I finally found the possibility to use an abort signal.
 I learned this reading the [MDN addEventListener page](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) and adapted their code.

-    * When I was looking for a good way to resize the playing field specifially for a user's viewport I learned how to get the needed values by reading [ryanve's answer on this Stackoverflow page](https://stackoverflow.com/questions/1248081/how-to-get-the-browser-viewport-dimensions).
+    * When I was looking for a good way to resize the playing field specifically for a user's viewport, I learned how to get the needed values by reading [ryanve's answer on this Stackoverflow page](https://stackoverflow.com/questions/1248081/how-to-get-the-browser-viewport-dimensions).

     * Implementing a long press to enable users to mark squares as mines was harder than expected, but with [the answers on this Stackoverflow page](https://stackoverflow.com/questions/6139225/how-to-detect-a-long-touch-pressure-with-javascript-for-android-and-iphone) I could make it work.